lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

   cgi program needs to be updated (and will for a time allow old and new authentication schemes).
 This is more work.

-For now, using the web server's authentication.

-*(TODO: The cgi program must manually do the addition/removal of hashes in the password file being used by apache)*

 ## Access control
 Initially performed by the admin/installer who must set up an admin